thiblahute/meson-website/FAQ.md

 Unfortunately this name was taken, too.
 Then the rest of physical elementary particles were examined and Meson was found to be available.

+## What is the correct way to use threads (such as pthreads)?

+    thread_dep = dependency('threads')

+This will set up everything on your behalf.
+People coming from Autotools or CMake want to do this by looking for `libpthread.so` manually.
+Don't do that, it has tricky corner cases especially when cross compiling.

 ## How to use Meson on a host where it is not available in system packages?

 Starting from version 0.29.0, Meson is available from the [Python Package Index](https://pypi.python.org/pypi/meson/), so installing it simply a matter of running this command: